Mercedes-Benz 600: History

 The 600 replaced the Mercedes-Benz W189 300d limousine, the final version of the W186 and W189 model 300-series company flagship produced between the early 1950s and early 1960s.
 The elder W186 received the nickname Adenauer after Konrad Adenauer, the first Chancellor of West Germany, who employed several of these automobiles during his tenure in office.

-Production began in 1964 and continued through to 1981.
+Series production began in August 1963 for the 1964 model year, and continued through to 1981.
 During this time, production totalled 2,677 units, comprising 2,190 Saloons, 304 Pullmans, 124 6-door Pullmans and 59 Landaulets.

 The 600 succeeded the 1961 Mercedes-Benz W112 in using a pneumatic self-levelling suspension, an enhancement of the Mercedes-Benz 300d Adenauer's dashboard activated mechanical torsion bar based system.
 A version is incorporated in Mercedes' current Active Body Control.

-With its demise in 1981, the 600 marked the last ultra-luxury model that the brand produced in an unbroken line since the model 60 hp Simplex from 1903.
+With its demise in 1981, the 600 marked the last ultra-luxury model that the brand produced in a line since the model 60 hp Simplex from 1903, albeit not continuously.
 The company would return to this segment some 20 years later with the Maybach 57/62, but these extremely expensive cars failed to sell in expected and necessary numbers.
-As a result, Daimler ended production of the Maybach brand in 2012 and has not returned to this segment.

-As of 2019, the Mercedes flagship is the Mercedes-Maybach S-Class, which occupies a considerably lower price bracket and is not a true successor to the 600 and earlier models.
-However, it is seen as a spiritual successor, since it is the first luxury Mercedes-Benz production model since the 600 to feature some bespoke design touches not available on the standard S-Class.
+As a result, Mercedes-Benz ended production of the Maybach brand in 2012.
+As of 2026, the Mercedes flagship is the Mercedes-Maybach S-Class, which does not use its own platform and therefore represents shift to a more cost-effective approach to covering that luxury segment.
+However, it is seen as a spiritual successor to the Maybach, since it is the first luxury Mercedes-Benz production model since the 600 to feature some bespoke design touches not available on the standard S-Class.